nerviatas/.github/profile/README.md

 resilient, and refined rather than flashy or loud.

-We value anatomical elegance, data sovereignty, and uphold a _Codex Virtutum_ that describes the _Guiding Principles for Ethical Cybernetics_ which can be viewed here: https://nerviatas.com/codex.
+We value anatomical elegance, data sovereignty, and uphold a _Codex Virtutum_ that describes the _Guiding Principles for Ethical Cybernetics_, which can be viewed here: https://nerviatas.com/codex.

 ## What we do